by Jesse Garner Posted Apr 17, 2018

 First, a little vocabulary.
-Even though day campers come home each night, we like to stay true to our roots and still use the term “cabin” to describe our groups of seven to eight campers.
+Even though day campers come home each night, we like to stay true to our roots and still use the term “cabin” to describe our groups of seven to eight campers of the same gender.
 Within a cabin there could be one or more friend groups.
 There are tents set up that we use for pick-up in the afternoon, and each tent contains two or three cabins.

 Plenty of campers (around 70%) come without being part of a specific friend group, which is great!
 Camp is an amazing place to meet new friends and try new things in a safe environment.
 When we assign cabins, we are mindful of the number of groups and with the number of campers coming by themselves.
 Balancing the needs of all our campers is important and a responsibility we take seriously.

 For example, Elliot is in fourth grade.
 He invites his fifth-grade friend, Hayden, to be in his cabin mate group and Hayden accepts.
 Now, there are fourth and fifth graders in this group.
 Elliot would like to invite his friends Justin (third grade), DJ (fourth grade), and Hamilton (fourth grade).
-Elliot is a popular guy, but they cannot have a group of five so he can only invite two more friends to be in his group!
+Elliot is a popular guy, but he cannot have a group of five so he can only invite two more friends to be in his group!
 Justin is in third grade, and the group cannot have both third and fifth graders, so Justin cannot be added.
-There are two spots left in this cabin mate group after Elliot and Hayden, so he will invite DJ and Hamilton to be part of his cabin mate group, making it a complete group of four.
+So Elliott will invite DJ and Hamilton to be part of his cabin mate group, making it a complete group of four.